-Owning loads of things limits how light you can travel, how easily you can move from one place to another, even how willing you are to try out new things if it always means buying the proper equipment for it.
+Owning loads of things limits how light you can travel, how easily you can move from one place to another, and even how willing you are to try out new things if it always means buying the proper equipment for it.

 Quality over quantity

 Unlike retail, with rentals, you don’t have to worry about the number of products and restocking them.
-You can get a profitable business started with only a handful of products, and with proper maintenance and care routines, you’ll get your money’s worth and more.
+You can start a profitable business with only a handful of products, and with proper maintenance and care routines, you’ll get your money’s worth and more.
 It’s always easier to start off small and grow as you go - one thing you want to avoid is investing in a large fleet of equipment that doesn’t get used.

 Having the same items on constant rotation, going from one customer to another, means you’ll essentially have an inventory that pays for itself.
 Again, with proper care, you’ll be able to keep your inventory on rotation for a long period of time, making a limitless, healthy profit.